githubtraining/write-a-ll-course/responses/07_3-phases.md

 ### Phase 3: Give the learner feedback

-Based on the detailed and keen observation in the second phase, we can give them the feedback they need to either validate that they learned it correctly, or let them know that they _didn't_ do it correctly, and they should try again.
+Based on the observation in the second phase, we can give them the feedback they need.
+We either confirm that they learned it, or let them know that they _didn't_ do it right, and they should try again.
 It's important to give the most specific feedback as possible.
-This is similar to unit tests - if they're vague, they're not really helpful.
-The more personalized and exact the feedback can be, the more quickly and accurately the learner will understand what they did right and/or wrong.
+This is like unit tests - if they're vague, they're not helpful.
+The more personalized and exact the feedback can be, the better the learner will understand what they did right and/or wrong.

 ### How learning happens